EuPathDB-Infra/flyboy/README.md

 - CSS/SCSS/LESS `@import` statements.
 - _(Support for further import types would be a great addition, including `require()` imports and maybe even java class rewrite support!)_

-Does a dry run unless the execute (-e) flag is given.
+Does a dry run unless the execute (`-e/--execute`) flag is given.

 ## `flyboy copy`

 Copy known common files from source/"from" structure to destination/"to" structure.
 Useful to "undo" changes made to destination files.
 If you ran rebase, and have changed file/directory structure afterward, run copy to "reset" the files.

-Does a dry run unless the execute (-e) flag is given.
+Does a dry run unless the execute (`-e/--execute`) flag is given.

 ## `flyboy generate <git|svn>`

 Generates a shell script (`flyboy-migrate.sh`) containing the git or svn mkdir/rm/mv commands, based on given from/to states.

-Immediately run the script after generation by passing the execute (-e) flag.
+Immediately run the script after generation by passing the execute (`-e/--execute`) flag.

 # All CLI Options